-If no energy simulation was performed for EA Credit 1, then the fraction of energy cost shall be calculated based on the U.S. Department of Energy (DOE) Energy Information Administration (EIA) 2003 Commercial Sector Average Energy Costs by State (Table 5), in conjunction with the Commercial Buildings Energy Consumption Survey (CBECS) database of annual electricity and natural gas usage per square foot (see Table 4).
-This database provides electricity and fuel consumption factors in kWh/sq.ft. and kBtu/sq.ft. for various building types in the United States.
-Costs per square foot can be determined by multiplying the average electricity and natural gas costs
+energy cost shall be calculated based on the U.S. Department of Energy (DOE) Energy Information Administration (EIA) 2003 Commercial Sector Average Energy Costs by State (Table 5), in conjunction with the Commercial Buildings Energy Consumption Survey (CBECS) database of annual electricity and natural gas usage per square foot (see Table 4).
+This database provides electricity and fuel consumption factors in kWh/ft2 and kBtu/ft2 for various building types in the United States.
+Costs per square foot can be determined by multiplying the average electricity and natural gas costs by the electricity and fuel consumption factors respectively.